 Fortunately, remote sensing technology using visible and near-infrared reflectance (VNIR) spectroscopy with relatively continuous spectra and wide spectra coverage supplies a new perspective for convenient and economical monitoring heavy metals contents at large scales [159].
 Published researches indicated the capacity of estimating soil heavy metals contents based on remotely sensed images collected by various sensors, including the Earth Observing (EO-1) Advanced Land Imager (ALI) [160], Landsat 8 Operational Land Imager (OLI) [161], HuanJing-1A (HJ-1A) Hyper Spectral Imager (HSI) [149] and Sentinel-2 Multispectral Instrument (MSI) [162].

 There are also some soil and geology studies that have been based on the simulated imagery and the synthetic satellite images.
 For instance, Mielke et al. [163] combined the capabilities of hyper and superspectral spaceborne sensors for soil mapping and monitoring.
 They explored the potential of spaceborne sensors OLI, Sentinel-2, and EnMAP for spatial extent of mine waste surface mapping.
 The mines, gold and platinum, have been extracted for about 90 years and contained trace elements (U, Pb, and Cr).
 They suggested a new index, the iron feature depth (IFD) acquired from OLI data, to map the 900 nm absorption feature for monitoring the spatial extent of mine waste.
 The mean accuracy for mapping was as follows: EnMAP 100%, Sentinel-2 94.5%, and OLI 92%.
 Therefore, they proved that Sentinel-2 and EnMAP data might be employed as two sensors for cost saving in mining areas remediation [163].
 Rogge et al. [164] also used the simulated the EnMAP scene to assess the sensor’s capability to map Ni, Cu, and platinum group elements.
 They could assess the value of this upcoming satellite sensor system to support large geological mapping and mineral exploration in Canada.
-However, Kruse and Perry.[165]
+However, Kruse and Perry [165].
 Moreover, in [166] there are attempts to determine if a relationship exists between soil’s hyperspectral data and arsenic concentration using NASA’s Hyperion satellite.
 Liu et al., [55] investigates the possibility of applying multi-temporal Sentinel-2 satellite images to detect heavy metal-induced stress (i.e., Cd stress) in rice crops in four study areas in Zhuzhou City, Hunan Province, China.

 Spectral data analysis by machine learning